David-Hang-Du/HCVNN-EEG/README.md

 Our python code is refer to this repository "https://github.com/dreamgonfly/cnn-from-scratch".

+You also need to download "fuzzyen.m" and 'sampen.m'.

 For the "fuzzyen.m", please refer to:

        [1] Chen W, Zhuang J, Yu W, Wang Z. "Measuring complexity using FuzzyEn, ApEn, and SampEn", Med Eng Phys 31: 61-68.
 2009.